luiscarlos63/Zero_Risc/README.md

 ## Design

 ### Table - CFG
-Zero_Risc Control flow graph is represent using a table that stores information about the *jump* intructions and the adress to wjere that *jump* can branch.
+Zero_Risc Control flow graph is represent using a table that stores information about the *jump* intructions and the adress to where that *jump* can branch.

 ![CFG table](pics/table.png  "CFG table")